aws-samples/aws-last-mile-delivery-hyperlocal/packages/@prototype/lambda-functions/README.md

 ### DriverLocationUpdateIngestLambda

 This function handles `LOCATION_UPDATE` messages originating from the driver's app (simulator).
-After validation, it'll take the latest location and update Redis and Elasticsearch.
+After validation, it'll take the latest location and update Redis and OpenSearch.
 It also creates a `TTL` value for drivers (`timestamp + 120 seconds`) and stores it.

 Triggered by Kinesis Data Stream.

 ### DriverStatusUpdateIngestLambda

 This function handles `STATUS_UPDATE` messages originating from the driver's app (simulator).
-After validation, it'll update Redis and Elasticsearch.
+After validation, it'll update Redis and OpenSearch.

 Triggered by Kinesis Data Stream.

 ### DriverLocationCleanupLambda

-This function observes the current status of Redis and ElasticSearch.
+This function observes the current status of Redis and OpenSearch.
 If a driver doesn't send an update by `TTL` value, it means driver is offline/not reachable, so this lambda will cleanup the driver's related records from both Redis and OpenSearch.

 Triggered by Cloudwatch, once a minute.